Ph.D., U Mass Amherst, 2004

 Also Appointed in: Obstetrics & Gynecology; Medical History and Bioethics

-Affiliations: African Studies Program; Holtz Center for Science and Technology Studies; Center for Global Health; Global Studies
+Affiliations: African Studies Program; Holtz Center for Science and Technology Studies; Global Health Institute; Global Studies

 I teach an introductory course in medical anthropology, a graduate seminar in anthropology and international health, and various courses in the anthropology of Africa and in general cultural anthropology.
 I also have an interest in ethics and have taught both anthropological ethics and bioethics courses.